pacmano1/Mirth-Snippets/mirth_and_MSSQL_withTLS.md

-# Creating a Self-Signed Certificate for securing Microsoft SQL Server with and required Mirth Connection Strings
+# Creating a Self-Signed Certificate for securing Microsoft SQL Server with TLS and required Mirth Connection Strings

 This guide will help you create a self-signed certificate using OpenSSL, which can be used in Microsoft SQL Server.